Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 - Definition of the message header
     Figuratively speaking, the message header is the envelope, with which the message is sent.
 It contains general data such as receiver &frasl; sender information and dates.
 - Definition of the line items
-    The line item section contain a list of single positions of the message, for example the required information on each product that is part of an invoice.
+    The line item section contain a list of single positions of the message, such as the required information for each product that is part of an invoice.
 It is necessary to have a specific definition for the line items because they require another data source than the message header.

 First you create a basic definition setting.
 After you have added the file settings, the data source, and the mapping settings, you can preview and activate the definition.